geleman/mysql_config/README.md

 ### mysql_support

-There are muliple uses for mysql_support.
+There are multiple uses for mysql_support.
 You can use it as standalone to do a single mysql server install or use role cookbooks to bring up a master and multiple slaves and start replication.

 ### Sample runlist for standalone install with no replication